magento/merchdocs/src/cms/page-builder-media-slider.md

     ![]({% link images/images-ee/page-builder-media-slider-name-buy3-get1free.png %}){: .zoom}
     _Slide Name In Navigation_

-1. Enter the **Minimum Height** of the slide in pixels.
+1. Enter the **Minimum Height** for the slide.
+The minimum height can be a number with any valid CSS unit (such as 100px, 50%, 50em, 100vh) or a calculation (such as 100vh - 237px).

-    The minimum height of the slide in this example is the default 300 pixels.
+   For example, you can set the minimum height of a slide to stretch the full-height of the page, giving you compelling options for full-page background images and videos.

 ### Background Color